craydent/Craydent-Node/submodules/array/readme.md

 **Info:** Object class extension to retrieve value of an object property

-**Return:** (Object) the value of any type.  if the type is a method, it will execute the methed and use its return value.
+**Return:** (any) the value of any type.  if the type is a method, it will execute the methed and use its return value.

 **Parameters:**